Earlobe Repair Surgery London & UK

 Earlobe repair surgery is a safe and effective procedure for individuals who have experienced a split or torn earlobe due to trauma, injury, or wearing heavy earrings over time.
 In general, ideal candidates for earlobe repair surgery include:

-- Individuals who are committed to post-operative care: Proper post-operative care is essential to ensure the best possible healing and minimise the risk of complications.
+Proper postoperative care is essential to ensure the best possible healing and minimise the risk of complications.
 Patients must be willing to follow their surgeon’s post-operative instructions carefully and attend all follow-up appointments.

 Preparation for earlobe repair